Cesarean delivery (C-section) is used to deliver a baby through surgical incisions made in the abdomen and uterus.

 - Abdominal incision.
-The doctor will make an incision through your abdominal wall.
-It's usually done horizontally near the pubic hairline (bikini incision).
-If a large incision is needed or your baby must be delivered very quickly, the doctor might make a vertical incision from just below the navel to just above the pubic bone.
-Your doctor will then make incisions – layer by layer – through your fatty tissue and connective tissue and separate the abdominal muscle to access your abdominal cavity.
+The doctor makes an incision in the abdominal wall.
+It's usually done horizontally near the pubic hairline.
+Or the doctor might make a vertical incision from just below the navel to just above the pubic bone.

 - Uterine incision.
 The uterine incision is then made — usually horizontally across the lower part of the uterus (low transverse incision).
-Other types of uterine incisions might be used depending on the baby's position within your uterus and whether you have complications, such as placenta previa — when the placenta partially or completely blocks the uterus.
+Other types of uterine incisions might be used depending on the baby's position within the uterus and whether there are complications, such as placenta previa or preterm delivery.

 - Delivery.
 The baby will be delivered through the incisions.
-The doctor will clear your baby's mouth and nose of fluids, then clamp and cut the umbilical cord.
-The placenta will be removed from your uterus, and the incisions will be closed with sutures.
+The doctor clears the baby's mouth and nose of fluids, then clamps and cuts the umbilical cord.
+The placenta is then removed from the uterus, and the incisions are closed with sutures.

-If you have regional anesthesia, you'll be able to hear and see the baby right after delivery.
+If you have regional anesthesia, you're likely to be able to hold the baby shortly after delivery.

 After the procedure

-You will be able to start breast-feeding as soon as you feel up to it.
+You can start breastfeeding as soon as you're ready, even in the delivery room.
 Ask your nurse or a lactation consultant to teach you how to position yourself and support your baby so that you're comfortable.
-Your health care team will select medications for your post-surgical pain with breast-feeding in mind.
-Continuing to take the medication shouldn't interfere with breast-feeding.
-Pain control is important since pain interferes with the release of oxytocin, a hormone that helps your milk flow.
+Your health care team will select medications for your post-surgical pain with breastfeeding in mind.

 When you go home

 - Take it easy.
 Rest when possible.
-Try to keep everything that you and your baby might need within reach.
-For the first few weeks, avoid lifting from a squatting position or lifting anything heavier than your baby.
+Try to keep everything that you and your baby need within reach.
+For the first few weeks, don't lift more than 25 pounds.

-Postpartum depression — which can cause severe mood swings, loss of appetite, overwhelming fatigue and lack of joy in life — is sometimes a concern as well.
-Contact your health care provider if you suspect that you're depressed.
-It's especially important to seek help if your signs and symptoms don't fade on their own, you have trouble caring for your baby or completing daily tasks, or you have thoughts of harming yourself or your baby.
+If you have severe mood swings, loss of appetite, overwhelming fatigue and lack of joy in life shortly after childbirth, you might have postpartum depression.
+Contact your health care provider if you think you might be depressed, especially if your symptoms don't go away, you have trouble caring for your baby or completing daily tasks, or you have thoughts of harming yourself or your baby.